mikolajs/webansible/README.md

-Simple tool for install packages on remote machine using cfengine3 for Debian systems
+Simple tool for install packages on remote machine using ansible for Debian systems

 ## Plannig functionality:
  * adding sources of packages
  * updating packages list
- * make package require or not
+ * make package require or not and install/uninstall it
- * perform update, upgrade on client by cfengine
+ * perform update, upgrade on client via ansible
- * editing template config file exported by cfengine on client
+ * editing template config file exported by ansible on client
- * run command on client
+ * run command on client from browser